Background

-Read below to gain insight into how addiction and homelessness affect the people in our community, and explore more of our story to learn how we address these issues in an informed, effective way.
+We know that these issues can feel insurmountable, but our almost 40 years of service attest to the life-changing impact of individualized, holistic SUD recovery treatment combined with wraparound services and a supportive community environment.
+Read below to gain insight into how substance use disorder and homelessness affect our community, and explore our services to learn how we address these issues in an informed, effective way.

 -

-Has the 3rd highest percentage of adult drug users
+Has among the highest percentage of adult drug users

 -